Priyanshu19Mishra/AI-Agent-Project/README.md

 API Configuration

 Save your API of SerpAPI and OpenAPI in a .env file and load these API as shown in the main.py source code file.

+Optional Features

+1. Dynamic Prompting:

+   Enter any task-specific instructions in the prompt section for highly customized results.

+2. Customizable Output:

+   Modify the app to adjust the output format or integrate additional processing steps.

+3. Export Capabilities:

+   Download the raw fetched web data or the processed results as .txt files.

+4. Scalable Deployment:

+   Deploy the app on cloud platforms like AWS, Azure, or Streamlit Sharing for public use.